 You are a child.
 You are playing ‘kitchen’ or ‘toolshed’ or ‘bikes’ or something.
 Let’s say it’s ‘kitchen’.

 You have the Bake-It-Easier-Than-Mom oven going.
 You’ve whipped up your first little chocolate brownie cake, popped it in the oven and set your little table.
 Your siblings are seated and waiting.
-Everyone hears the ‘ding’ that lets everyone know that the baking is done.
+Everyone hears the ‘ding’ that lets them know the baking is done.
 Mouths are watering.

-Excited, you open the little door and take the ‘cake’ out.
-It looks a little grey on one side, but hey, it’s a cake and you made it!
+Excited, you open the oven door and take the ‘cake’ out.
+It looks a vaguely grey on one side, but hey, it’s a cake and you made it!
 You break it into pieces, pass the plates, and everyone takes a bite.
-Your youngest sibling get’s an awful look on his face as the older one let’s out an ‘eewwww’ and they leave your table disappointed.
+Your youngest sibling get’s an awful look on his face.
+The older one let’s out an ‘eewwww’ and they leave your table disappointed.
 You are crestfallen.

 You try to recover your baker confidence as Mom helps you determine that maybe you didn’t stir the ingredients enough.
 The sibs were getting a big mouthful of salt or baking powder.
 Round two …

-Let’s say you are the first person in the world, ever, to make a cake.
-Since no one has made one before, no one knows what it’s supposed to taste like or what happens when you don’t stir the batter enough.
-Your first result is just as unappetizing.
-Except, this time your whole village is disappointed.
-You decide, “It didn’t work.
-I’m quitting.”
+Let’s say you are the first person in the world, ever, to try making a cake.
+No one has done this before, so no one knows what it could taste like or what happens when you don’t stir the batter enough.
+Fail this time and your whole village is disappointed.
+You may decide, “It doesn’t work.”

-No cake for the world because you quit.
+No cake for the world because you quit on the first try.
 On the upside, maybe the world is a little slimmer, but really, no cake?

-Let’s say you were the boss of the first person who ever made a cake.
-They failed and it was pretty bad for business.
+Let’s say you were the boss of the first person to try making cake.
+They failed and it disappointed customers.
 You said, “That’s it.
 It doesn’t work.
 No more messing with this cake thing.
-It’s a waste of resources.”
+It’s a waste of time and resources.”